 Many blank pages can be staring you in the face when you launch your first website or start fresh with a new one.
 Be at ease!
 When it comes to writing for your nonprofit’s website, a little preparation goes a long way.
-Start building your website page by page using this simple checklist for website content.
+Start building your webpage content page by page using this simple checklist for website content.
 Even a two- or three-sentence description of the topics you intend to cover could be useful when you are just getting started.

 It is better to start from the whole, then go into pieces.
 Therefore, you can follow the checklists below to shape the content of your website.